nus-cs2113-AY2425S1/ip/docs/README.md

 Format: find KEYWORD_STRING
 - The search is case-insensitive. e.g. book will match Book
-- The entire keyword string has to fully match at least part of the task description. e.g. read a large book will not match with read a small book
+- The entire keyword string must be found within the task description. e.g. read a large book will not match with read a small book
-- The KEYWORD_STRING order matters. e.g. Pencil Case will not match Case Pencil
+- Parts of words will be matched e.g. Pen will match Pencil
 - Only the task description is searched.
-- Parts of words will be matched e.g. Pen will match Pencil

 Examples: